So, you are in the process of booking your summer vacation for you and your family this year.

 How long can betta fish go without food?

-If it’s between 2 and 4 days, ok maybe… but any more and you are starving your fish.
+2 to 4 days is ok but any longer than this, and you must find a pet sitter to feed your fish.
+Any more and you are starving your fish.
 Yes, he may survive even 10 days but this is cruelty.

 Option three: Mechanical auto-feeders